laravel/docs/cashier-paddle.md

 <a name="single-charges"></a>
 ## Single Charges

-<a name="charging-products"></a>
+<a name="charging-for-products"></a>
-### Charging Products
+### Charging For Products

-If you would like to make a product purchase for a customer, you may use the `checkout` method on a billable model instance to generate a checkout session for the purchase.
-The `checkout` method accepts one or multiple price ID's which can optionally specify a quantity as a key/value pair:
+If you would like to initiate a product purchase for a customer, you may use the `checkout` method on a billable model instance to generate a checkout session for the purchase.
+The `checkout` method accepts one or multiple price ID's.
+If necessary, an associative array may be used to provide the quantity of the product that is being purchased:

     use Illuminate\Http\Request;